Games-and-Simulations/sc-docker/INSTALL.md

     docker run hello-world

-You might need to add `/Library` folder in `File Sharing` settings.
+You might need to add `/Library` folder in `File Sharing` settings.sh

+Now build the images required to run sc-docker.
+Enter the docker directory and run `build_images.sh`.
+Now you're setup to install scbw to manage the game containers.

 ### Python & pip